Aligning the ADKAR Model With Sequential, Iterative and Hybrid Change

 Flexibility Through Agile and ADKAR

 As the pace of change today continues to accelerate, an iterative approach to designing and implementing solutions becomes increasingly necessary.
-We are seeing this need more than ever during the COVID-19 pandemic as organizations continue to pivot to new ways of working.
+We are seeing this need more than ever as organizations continue to adopt new technologies and new ways of working.
 Fortunately, you can learn to adapt the ADKAR Model to work with iterative approaches and continue to manage the people side of change effectively.